udzura/slides/rubykaigi2025/script.md

 This makes Wasm easy to embed securely within diverse applications it's helpful to view the browser itself as just one prominent example of an environment embedding a Wasm runtime.

-And finally, it Enables Polyglot Systems in the future: Combining language agnosticism with embeddability allows developers to build applications by components written in different languages, choosing the best tool for each specific job.
+And finally, it enables Polyglot Systems in the future: Combining language agnosticism with embeddability allows developers to build applications by combining components written in different languages, choosing the best tool for each specific job.

-The figure on WasmCloud's website does a really good job of showing this concept.
+The diagram on WasmCloud's website does a really good job of showing this concept.

 In essence, Wasm's value extends well beyond just the browser, enabling flexible and powerful new ways to construct software across many environments.

 ----

-Now that you understand the Wardite's background, Let's dive deeper.
+Now that you understand Wardite's background, let's dive deeper.

 Let's look back at the development process of Wardite.

 There were several milestones during Wardite's development.
 I'm going to describe them in order.

-The first milestone was porting a work called GorillaBook and getting "Hello World" to run in Wardite.
+The first milestone was porting a concepts from a resource called GorillaBook and getting "Hello World" to run in Wardite.
-GorillaBook is a web book originally written for learning the basic implementation of WebAssembly using Rust.
+GorillaBook, so named after the author's pen name, is a web book originally written for learning the basic implementation of WebAssembly using Rust.
-It is called "Gorilla Book" after the author's penname Since I happened to have an opportunity to study it, I tried writing it out, aiming to port it into Ruby, and that's how it started.
+Since I happened to have an opportunity to study it, I decided to implement a Ruby version, and that's how it started.

-In my impression it's an excellent book, but understanding the overall design philosophy of the VM was quite challenging.
+My impression was that it's an excellent book, but understanding the overall design philosophy of the VM was quite challenging.
 However, the book itself includes Rust reference implementations, which was extremely helpful.

 Let me briefly explain the internals of Wasm.